 But one day that changed.
 When infusing a patient in cardiac distress with a drug used to slow down a rapid heart rate, immediately followed by a syringe change to flush the drug, Grimm says an idea came to him.

-Returning home that afternoon, this father of two preschoolers and a 12-year old says he went right to his basement with IV tubing, an infusion bag and glue.
+Submitting the idea Returning home that afternoon, this father of two preschoolers and a 12-year old says he went right to his basement with IV tubing, an infusion bag and glue.
 In about 30 minutes, he surfaced with a rough prototype that he thought would make the injection and subsequent flush easier to deliver in close quarters.

 Grimm says he remembered reading about Geisinger Ventures – a group within Geisinger capable of taking viable ideas from concept to patent – and contacted them via e-mail.
 "I knew if my idea was accepted, they'd handle all the details and I'd get a third of the profits.
 For me that was a win-win."